valeriangalliat/blog/public/2015/03/coming-soon.md

   <img alt="I should write a blog" src="../../img/i-should-write-a-blog.jpg">
 </figure>

-It's been a while I'm periodically thinking: "I should defenitely write a blog".
+It's been a while I'm periodically thinking: "I should definitely write a blog".
 It often happens when I want to share how-tos, interesting stuff or thoughts, about programming, Unix systems, networking, or computing in general.